CumulusNetworks/docs/content/cumulus-linux-512/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 10.10.10.102/32  bgp        20        2024-07-18T22:02:22Z  58     0       *Si
 ```

-To show the local RIB routes, run the `nv show vrf <vrf> router bgp address-family ipv4-unicast route` command for IPv4 or the `nv show vrf <vrf> router bgp address-family ipv6-unicast route` for IPv6.
+To show the routes in the local routing table, run the `nv show vrf <vrf> router bgp address-family ipv4-unicast route` command for IPv4 or the `nv show vrf <vrf> router bgp address-family ipv6-unicast route` for IPv6.
 You can also run the command with `-o json` to show the received routes in json format.

 ```
 cumulus@leaf02:~$ nv show vrf default router bgp address-family ipv4-unicast route                                            PathCount - Number of paths present for the prefix, MultipathCount - Number of